nintexplatform/nwc-solution-starter/docs/install.md

 ## Step 2: Install the package in SharePoint
 In your SharePoint environment:
-1. Navigate into the **App Catalogue** of the SharePoint Admin Centre.
+1. Navigate into the **App Catalog** of the SharePoint Admin Centre.
 1. Click **Apps for SharePoint**.
 1. Click the **Files** tab.
 1. Click **Upload Document**.